Affordable Care Act Issues Physicians Need to Know

 - States may have their own network adequacy requirements that complement federal rules, such as those related to travel times, patient-to-physician ratios, and geography considerations.

-Because provider directories may be outdated and provider network status may be difficult to verify, physicians may find it difficult to advise their patients on whether they’re included in a plan’s network.
+Because provider directories may be outdated and provider network status difficult to verify, physicians may find it difficult to advise their patients on whether they’re included in a plan’s network.

 - Physicians are encouraged to scrutinize insurer contracts for all-product clause language and consider their practice’s capacity and existing patient panel prior to entering any new agreement with the insurer.